Equal opportunities policy

 RCSI is committed to building an inclusive learning environment and to the provision of reasonable accommodation as a response to meet the individual needs, as far as possible, to enable full access and participation for all students with a disability.

-The College encourages students to be open about their disability and to discuss their needs with the Disability Officer.
+The University encourages students to be open about their disability and to discuss their needs with the Disability Officer.
 It is important that students disclose a disability early in the academic year to ensure appropriate supports are provided.
 Notwithstanding the fact that RCSI is committed to the adoption of reasonable accommodation there may be times when it is not possible.

 For more information please contact: